nguyenhy/nguyenhy.github.io/PROMPT_THUMB.md

   - Focus visually on {keywords} as the central, dominant elements of the   composition, not background details.
   - The main subject should be instantly recognizable and fill most of the frame,   clearly conveying the concept even without any text.
   - If using reallife, implement work flow, make sure the order and the components is correct
+  - If using code, make sure it correct syntax, valid context and result
   - Do not include:
     - Any real-world, copyrighted, or licensed characters.
     - Any cartoon, mascot, or character that resembles known intellectual property